-In helping one of our clients to see in new ways, we were brainstorming about consumer brands that have both a long history and have been purchased by an industry giant.
-We were interested in understanding if they had the same brand energy as they did pre-purchase.
+In a recent client brainstorming session, we were thinking about consumer brands that had a long history as an independent and who had then been purchased by an industry giant.
+We were interested in understanding if they had the same brand and business energy as they did pre-purchase.

-In just a few days, Kiehl’s Since 1851 will be 162 years old.
-That’s a pretty good run in anyone’s book.
+Kiehl’s Since 1851 is 163 years old.
+That’s a pretty good run.
 It’s also been ten years since L’Oreal, the world’s leading beauty company, bought the business that began as a little pharmacy on Manhattan’s lower east side.

-So, is Kiehl’s as energized as it was pre-L’Oreal?
-Beyond Kiehl’s strong and consistent growth (sales were up 42% in 2011), here’s why we think the brand still has its mojo:
+So, does Kiehl’s have the same horsepower as it did pre-L’Oreal?
+Beyond Kiehl’s strong and steady growth, here’s why we think the brand still has its mojo:

-Many other skin care brands have a celebrated past – Lancome (another L’Oreal brand), Nivea (which I worked on years ago at Beiersdorf), Olay, etc. But none are as intriguing or as unconventional as Kiehl’s.
+Many other skin care brands have a celebrated past – Lancome (another L’Oreal brand), Nivea (which I worked on years ago at Beiersdorf), Olay, etc. But I’m not sure any are as compelling or as unconventional as Kiehl’s.

 Credit L’Oreal for understanding the value of Kiehl’s brand essence and how it needs to be nurtured as the story is re-told to the next generation of Kiehl’s customers.
 This keeps the brand magic alive, which in turn powers business success and shareholder value.